mackworth/cTiVo/README.md

 The current release is here:  https://github.com/mackworth/cTiVo/releases/

 NOTE: Until recently, TiVo's new Edge product was incompatible with any PC/Mac downloads, but it appears that TiVo has finally fixed this with software release 21.9.7.v3-USM-12-D6F.
-(If anyone can confirm this, that would be great.)

 ## Automatic Download and Conversions
 * Auto-discovery of all your TiVos (using Bonjour).